anderson-aristotle/ruby-objects/README.md

 Why does the word 'object' refer to two kinds of different things, depending on whether we're talking about Ruby or JavaScript?
 The answer is that 'object' is actually a much more generic term, referring to an abstraction that represents both data and behavior.
-In the case of object-oriented programming languages like JavaScript and Ruby, 'object' means a self-contained collection of properties and methods.
+In the case of object-oriented programming languages 'object' means a self-contained collection of properties and methods.

 At the end of the day, an object is just a conceit for the programmer.
 The physical world is composed of objects (e.g. cars, buildings) which each have